ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ##### Separate Performance Analysis of Prefill and Decode Phases

 To accommodate varying workload demands, we assessed the prefill (P) and decode (D) phases independently, assuming infinite resources for the untested phase to maximize the workload on the tested nodes.
-This setup mirrors DeepSeek’s production environment:
+This setup mimics DeepSeek’s environment:

 - **Prefill Phase**: Tested with 4 nodes (4x8xH100), achieving 50,302 tokens per second per node with a prompt length of 4096.
 - **Decode Phase**: Tested with 9 nodes (9x8xH100, half of DeepSeek’s), achieving 22,282 tokens per second per node with an input length of 2000.
-Under simulated MTP conditions with deliberately slowed attention mechanisms, throughput remained robust at 17,373 tokens per second per node with an input length of 4000.
+Under simulated MTP conditions with deliberately slowed attention mechanisms, throughput remained at 17,373 tokens per second per node with an input length of 4000.

 To simulate MTP’s effects, we firstly double the batch size and halve the Key-Value KV cache length to maintain the same workload for computations and memory access patterns.
 Moreover, we insert dummy kernels after the real attention computation to ensure the attention phase takes the same time as in DeepSeek’s profile, accurately reflecting the slowdown caused by MTP’s attention mechanism.